The Scythian and Sarmatian Military Context

 Defense Against Missiles

 The most immediate tactical use of shields was protection from enemy arrows.
-Both Scythians and Sarmatians were superlative archers, but they also faced opponents armed with javelins, sling stones, and later, crossbow bolts.
-When advancing into enemy missile range, a shield wall (or rather a shield screen) was formed by overlapping shields in front of the horsemen, creating a moving barrier that could deflect a hailstorm of projectiles.
-This was particularly effective when besieging enemy camps or assaulting fortified positions.
+Both Scythians and Sarmatians were superlative archers themselves, but they also faced opponents armed with javelins, sling stones, and later, crossbow bolts when fighting Roman auxiliaries.
+When advancing into enemy missile range, a shield wall—or more accurately, a shield screen—was formed by overlapping shields in front of the horsemen, creating a moving barrier that could deflect a hailstorm of projectiles.
+This was particularly effective when besieging enemy camps or assaulting fortified positions, where the riders had to approach dismounted or at slow speed.
+Herodotus (Histories 4.127) records that during the Scythian campaign against the Persians, the Scythian king Idanthyrsus boasted that his people had “no cities or cultivated fields” but that their shields and bows were their only property—highlighting how integral the shield was to their identity.

 Against massed archery, the shield also protected the horse.
 Scythian and Sarmatian riders often used a “shield arc” technique: holding the shield high and slightly forward, they could cover both themselves and the horse’s neck and head.
 This was vital because a wounded horse could easily unseat the rider and break a formation.
-Historical accounts from Herodotus (Histories 4.127) mention how Scythian warriors used their shields to ward off arrows while riding in close order.
+Some depictions on goldwork show the shield held in such a way that it covers the rider’s entire left side from the shoulder to the knee, while the right hand draws a bow.
+This asymmetrical defense allowed the Scythian to shoot effectively while moving at the gallop, turning the shield into a rotating wall of leather and wood.

 Shield Formations in Mounted Combat

-Although steppe warfare is often characterized as fluid and individualistic, the Sarmatians and later Scythians did employ tight formations.
-The clipeus (the Roman term for a round shield) was essential for maintaining cohesion in these formations.
-Riders would keep their shields interlocked or at least overlapping to present a solid front to charging enemies.
-This was especially important when facing heavy infantry with long spears or other cavalry armed with lances.
-The shield could be used to deflect the point of an enemy lance just before impact, allowing the rider to close and attack with sword or axe.
+Although steppe warfare is often romanticized as fluid and individualistic, the Sarmatians and later Scythians did employ tight formations when needed.
+The clipeus (the Roman term for a round shield, adopted from Greek aspis) was essential for maintaining cohesion in these formations.
+Riders would keep their shields interlocked or at least overlapping to present a solid front to charging enemies, particularly when facing heavy infantry with long spears or other cavalry armed with lances.
+The shield could be used not just to block but to deflect the point of an enemy lance just before impact, sliding it harmlessly to one side and allowing the rider to close and attack with sword or battle-axe.
+In Sarmatian tactics, the kontos lance was held in both hands, meaning the shield was often strapped to the left forearm or left hanging from a shoulder strap—a technique that required excellent balance and discipline.

 Offensive Uses of the Shield

 The shield was not only a defensive tool.
 Warriors frequently used the shield’s boss and rim to strike an opponent.
 A well-timed shield punch could knock an enemy off balance, break his shield, or deflect his weapon long enough for a counterstroke.
-Among the Sarmatians, who often fought at close quarters with long swords and lances, the shield was used to create openings by barging into an enemy’s shield wall.
-The rounded edge of a shield could also be hooked over an opponent’s shield edge to pull it aside, exposing his body for a blade thrust.
+Among the Sarmatians, who often fought at close quarters with long swords and lances, the shield was used to create openings by barging into an enemy’s shield wall, using the boss to lever a gap.
+The rounded edge of a shield could also be hooked over an opponent’s shield rim to pull it aside, exposing his torso for a blade thrust.
+This technique, known as “shield hooking,” required considerable training but was highly effective in single combat.
+A Sarmatian warrior with a scale-covered shield could also batter the opponent’s weapon arm with the shield edge, numbing the limb and making his attacks less effective.

 Shields as Symbols of Status and Identity